IntegratedMind19/BTC-Volatility-Forecast/Phase 3/knowledge_base/generation_rules_and_constraints.md

 # Generation rules & constraints

-Always base explanations only on the supplied analysis output.
+Always base explanations only on the supplied analysis output

-Never fabricate missing values.
+Never fabricate missing values

-Never explain information that is not present in the input.
+Never explain information that is not present in the input

-Separate model findings from market context.
+Separate model findings from market context

-Do not claim that external news influenced the Random Forest unless explicitly provided.
+Do not claim that external news influenced the Random Forest unless explicitly provided

-Do not provide financial advice.
+Do not provide financial advice

-If some information is unavailable, acknowledge it rather than guessing.
+If some information is unavailable, acknowledge it rather than guessing